Worst-Case Adaptive Submodular Cover: Preliminaries

-Finally, we introduce the property of \emph{minimal dependency} \citep{cuong2014near}, which states that the utility of any group of items depends only on the state of items in that group. \begin{definition}\emph{[Minimal Dependency]} We say a function $f$ is minimal dependent with respect to $p(\phi)$ if for any partial realization $\psi$ and any realization $\phi$ such that $\phi\sim \psi$, we have $f(\mathrm{dom}(\psi)) = f(\mathrm{dom}(\psi), \phi)$. \end{definition}
+Lastly, we introduce the concept of \emph{minimal dependency} \citep{cuong2014near}, which states that the utility of any collection of items is only dependent on the state of the items within that group. \begin{definition}\emph{[Minimal Dependency]} We say a function $f$ is minimal dependent with respect to $p(\phi)$ if for any partial realization $\psi$ and any realization $\phi$ such that $\phi\sim \psi$, we have $f(\mathrm{dom}(\psi)) = f(\mathrm{dom}(\psi), \phi)$. \end{definition}

+The properties of worst-case submodular, worst-case monotone and minimal dependent can be observed in a wide range of applications, such as pool-based active learning, stochastic submodular set cover, and adaptive influence maximization.
+Therefore, all results derived in this paper are applicable to these types of applications.